CarolineChirenje/blueprint1989/docs/technical documents/Cloudflare-Wiki.md

 1. Create or edit a `.md` file in `docs/technical documents/`.
 2. If it is a new file, register it in the `nav:` section of `mkdocs.yml`.
-3. Push to the main branch — Cloudflare Pages picks up the change and rebuilds automatically.
+3. Push to the main branch â€” Cloudflare Pages picks up the change and rebuilds automatically.

 ### Markdown Conventions Used in This Wiki